 Kapolei is not usually on tourists’ itineraries, but it is a nice stop if you’re looking for affordable dining options and several local boutiques if you’re looking for some souvenirs.
 Even so, it’s a nice and affordable place to base yourself while on Oahu and offers a bit of a break from the crowds of Waikiki and Ko Olina.
 Here are our top hotel picks in Kapolei:

-- Best Budget Hotel: Hampton Inn & Suites Oahu Kapolei – This hotel is located just next to the Ka Makana Ali’i mall and features free Wi-Fi throughout the property, free breakfast, and an outdoor swimming pool.
+- Budget Hotel: Hampton Inn & Suites Oahu Kapolei – This hotel is located just next to the Ka Makana Ali’i mall and features free Wi-Fi throughout the property, free breakfast, and an outdoor swimming pool.

-- Best Mid-Range Hotel: Embassy Suites by Hilton Oahu Kapolei – This modern hotel features a lovely pool and hot tub area, free breakfast, and a free shuttle service.
+- Mid-Range Hotel: Embassy Suites by Hilton Oahu Kapolei – This modern hotel features a lovely pool and hot tub area, free breakfast, and a free shuttle service.

-- Best Luxury Hotel: Unfortunately, there are no luxury hotels in Kapolei.
+- Luxury Hotel: Unfortunately, there are no luxury hotels in Kapolei.
 No worries, though.
 Ko Olina is less than 15 minutes up the coast and offers wonderful luxury beachfront hotel options.

 See Related: A Guide to Hiking Oahu’s Stairway to Heaven